Dryness, watery eyes, double vision are signs of thyroid eye disease

 Thyroid eye disease is a disorder where eye muscles and soft tissues get inflamed and swollen.
 This may lead to pushing your eyes forward causing bulging eyes and other symptoms.
-Reports state that puffy eyes due to thyroid are more common in women than men with an estimated 16 per 1 lakh women getting affected.
+Women with Thyroid imbalance have higher chance of puffy eyes than men with an estimated 16 per 1 lakh women getting affected as per reports.
 However, the disease affects men more severely.

 Those with a genetic disorder are at a greater risk of developing this condition though even those with normal thyroid functioning can suffer from it .
 For instance, in a review involving 26,084 patients, over 40% of Asians with Graves’ disease, an autoimmune disorder, had thyroid eyes disease .
 As per specialists, 25-50% of people with thyroid issues, both hyper and hypothyroidism, develop this disease globally, with about 5% suffering from tangible vision issues .
 However, the prevalence of thyroid eyes disease is a lot more in those with hyperthyroidism as compared to those with hypothyroidism or those with a normal thyroid .

-While hypothyroidism and dry eyes are linked together, with hyperthyroidism bulging eyes are seen most frequently.
+While hypothyroidism and dry eyes are linked together, bulging eyes are seen most frequently with hyperthyroidism.
 But why does this happen?
 Read on to understand the cause, complications of thyroid eyes disease, and the tips to prevent it.